Turbocharging Battery Developments for Warwick Manufacturing Group

 A Fruitful Relationship

-We have been working with WMG since 2018.
-During our six-year relationship, our conversions team has designed and produced 10 containerised battery storage solutions for WMG to safely test its latest innovations.
+During our longstanding partnership with WMG, our conversions team has designed and delivered 10 containerised battery storage solutions to enable the safe testing of its latest innovations.
 This includes:

 • Safe Storage Systems to store the battery units in a safe and secure environment so in the unlikely event that a battery combusts, the fire is contained.